Robotic Processing Automation

 Document processing is not a new discipline for many businesses.
 It is the process of capturing information from documents (digital or physical) and storing that information on a computer to draw value and insight from it.

 Intelligent document processing automates all tasks involved in securing data from documents.
 And wait, the 'intelligent' in IDP is not just for automation.
 IDP technologies also extract unstructured or semi-structured information and categorize it for easier analysis.
-Meaning, you can retrieve organized information in minutes and focus on the next step in your workflow.
+Meaning you can retrieve organized information in minutes and focus on the next step in your workflow.

 IDP consists of five steps:-

-This step involves document capturing.
+• Capture: This step involves document capturing.
 Technologies like OCR, ICR, OMR, etc., are used to scan physical documents.
 In the case of e-documents, inbuilt integrations of an IDP solution are used to import data.

-The IDP software pre-processes the captured document to improve its quality.
+• Pre-processing: The IDP software pre-processes the captured document to improve its quality.
 For example, it will straighten the scanned image of a hand-filled invoice or increase its brightness if it is underexposed.
 This ensures that the data captured is readable and accurate.

-The IDP platform will identify the information in the captured documents and classify it accordingly.
 For example, a bank account application usually contains a set of documents which include a form, identity proofs, residence proofs, etc. IDP will recognize each document for what it is and send it in the appropriate workflow.

-Let's look at a few common use-cases for automated data capture to understand its relevance in today's world.
+Let's look at a few common use cases for automated data capture to understand its relevance in today's world.

 1. Accounting